-The present call for proposals aims to foster SMEs' capacities and skills to explore and uptake solutions, which would improve their sustainable management and tourism sustainability in general.
-This shall address training and business needs that tourism SMEs require to adapt to trends, challenges and opportunities that come along with industrial change, including transformation to climate neutral industry and the transition to circular economy, and to test innovative models of managing tourism services in a socially sustainable manner.
+The present call for proposals aims to foster SMEs' capacities and skills to uptake innovative, digital and smart solutions and new technologies, which would improve their tourism management and the tourism offer in general.
+This Call shall address training and business needs that tourism SMEs require to adapt to trends, challenges and opportunities that come along with industrial change, including digital transformation, new technologies and new business models, and to test innovative, smart models of managing tourism services.